lhapaipai/symfony-vite-dev/docs/src/extra/migration.md

 # and get what is the latest version
 composer outdated

-# at the time of writing this, it was the version 6.0
-# so update your bundle to this version
+# update your bundle to this version
 composer require pentatrion/vite-bundle:^7.0

 # Important ! update your vite-plugin-symfony npm package
-# to the same Major and version.
+# to the same Major and minor and version.
 npm i vite-plugin-symfony@^7.0
 # or
 yarn upgrade vite-plugin-symfony@^7.0